 - Determination of heavy metal contaminants in tissue samples

 - Risk assessment development for environmental pollution

 For further information contact: Prof Andrew Abell, Emeritus Prof Michael Bruce, Prof Christian Doonan, Prof Hugh Harris, A/Prof David Huang, Emeritus Prof Stephen Lincoln, Prof Greg Metha, Prof Chris Sumby, Dr Kenji Sumida, Dr Witold Bloch, Dr Cameron Shearer

 - Functional Materials

 Research in this theme is focussed on the design and construction of new materials, including molecules, molecular assemblies and solid-state materials, which can be utilised in the generation of new functional materials, such as polymers, proteins, peptides, catalysts, molecular devices, sensors, and probes.
 New materials synthesis and characterisation facilities, including high field NMR capability, the Bragg Crystallography Facility and glass fabrication facilities enable this, and other research in Chemistry.
-Aspects of this work are affiliated to the Centre of Applied Nanomaterials and IPAS.
+Aspects of this work are affiliated to the Centre for Advanced Nanomaterials and IPAS.

 Examples of projects include:

 - General approaches to protein ligand design